action: a literal or a print command in a production system.

 chain: a subset of a poset in which every pair of elements are comparable.

-characteristic function (of a set): the function from
+characteristic function (of a set

 to